skols/flask_blog_comment/README.md

 flask_blog

-An early blog created using Python and Flask
+A simple blog created using Python and Flask
+Updated and correct comment functionality added here